Who can set up the environment?

 An example: a user is in Group "A", which allows users to access files under the folder "/MyBrand/Logos," with an additional query which says "NOT status:Final".

-This means that users in "A" will be able to access all files under "/MyBrand/Logos" with the exception for files that have the field "status" set to "Final".
+This means that users in "A" will be able to access all files under "/MyBrand/Logos" with the exception of files that have the field "status" set to "Final".

-Now, when the user is added to Group "B", which allows users to access files under the folder "/MyBrand/Logos," with an additional query which says "status:Final"
+Now, when the user is added to Group "B", which allows users to access files under the folder "/MyBrand/Logos," with an additional query which says "status:Final", this means that users in "B" will be able to access any file under "/MyBrand/Logos" that have the field "status" set to "Final", and nothing else.

 However, our user being in both "A" and "B" will be able to see all files in "/MyBrand/Logos", regardless of the status field value.
 In a sense, the rule granting access will override the rule denying access.